-A self-employed IVA is often talked about in the same breath as bankruptcy but there are benefits from a self-employed IVA for all parties.
-The set-up of a self-employed IVA allows the individual to remain trading, therefore, bringing in funds to cover living expenses and partial repayment against debts owed.
+A self-employed individual voluntary arrangement is often talked about in the same breath as bankruptcy but there are benefits for all parties.
+The set-up allows the individual to remain trading, therefore, bringing in funds to cover living expenses and partial repayment against debts owed.
 There will, of course, be situations where bankruptcy is perhaps the only option if trading has deteriorated to a level where income is negligible and debts are simply unmanageable.

 Any type of IVA will require the services of an insolvency practitioner who will in this situation review an individual’s finances to see if a self-employed IVA is applicable.
 If there is scope to continue trading and at least pay back some of the accumulated debt then the next step is to create a 12 month cash flow forecast for the business.
 This stage of the process will focus on business income and business expenditure to show that it is viable to continue.

 The next step is to consider current monthly living expenses and investigate areas where savings can be made.
 As long as there is surplus capital available after withdrawing personal monthly income from the business (including taxation) then there is every chance of moving forward with a self-employed IVA.
 It is worth noting that the income for many self-employed individuals can be susceptible to seasonal trends which need to be taken into account.
 There will also be situations where income is difficult to forecast with perhaps large lump sum payments at the end of individual projects.
 These are all factors which need to be considered by the insolvency practitioner in charge of managing self-employed IVAs.